 Other key lawyers:

-- Acting for Google LLC on responding to the ACCC’s Digital Platforms Inquiry examining the impact of digital platforms on competition in the media sector and advertising services markets.
+- Acting for Google LLC in responding to the ACCC’s Digital Platforms Inquiry and related issues.

 Gilbert + Tobin